tprasadtp/ubuntu-post-install/docs/testing.md

 - It is possible that there might be some errors specific to your setup.
 Please report if so.
 It is **Strongly** advised to try install apps and deb files in simulate mode first before proceeding with actual installation.

 !!! warning
-    Never set environment variable `TRAVIS=true` unless you are running on TRAVIS or are sure of its effects.
+    Never set environment variable `CI=true` unless you are running in a CI environment or are sure of its effects.